Disneyland Paris: 2017–present: Expansions

+Natacha Rafalski was promoted from chief financial officer to president for Disneyland Paris in December 2018.
 On 15 March 2020, in line with other Disney parks and resorts, Disneyland Paris was shut down due to the worldwide COVID-19 pandemic.
 Disneyland Park and Walt Disney Studios Park reopened to the public on 15 July with the rest of the resort.
 On 29 October 2020, the resort closed again due to a second nationwide lockdown.
-Disneyland Paris re-opened on 17 June 2021.
+Disneyland Paris reopened on 17 June 2021.